jakubd/tocommute-dash/README.md

 # TOcommute Dash

 A simple dashboard of things that a Toronto commuter might want to see before leaving.
 Consisting of active TTC transit alerts and the current weather.
 Weather contains both daily and hourly forecasts, and has a time range that is appropriate for a commute.
-Transit alerts sourced from TTC's alert API and weather is from weather.gc.ca API.
+Transit alerts are sourced from TTC's alert API and weather is from weather.gc.ca API.

 ![alt text](image.png)